 Norway's Transparency Act, or Åpenhetsloven in Norwegian, (the "Act") went into effect on July 1, 2022.
 The Act requires covered companies to carry out due diligence activities within their supply chains to ensure that they are operating in a responsible manner, respecting both human rights and decent working conditions.
-Pursuant to Section 5 of the Act, this report is intended to provide information about the efforts CooperVision Nordic AB has taken to address human rights and working conditions in its operations and supply chain.
+Pursuant to Section 5 of the Act, this report is intended to provide information about the efforts CooperVision Nordic AB-CooperVision, Inc.'s entity selling into Norway-has taken to address human rights and working conditions in its operations and supply chain.